$T$-equivariant motives of flag varieties: Motivic setup

 \begin{defi}[\cite{KR1}] Let $X$ be a scalloped algebraic stack.
 The \textit{stable homotopy category of $X$} is defined as the $\infty$-category

 where $[\langle\Ecal\rangle^{\otimes -1}]$ denotes the formal inversion of all Thom-anima associated to any finite locally free module $\Ecal$ over $X$. \end{defi}

-The most important feature of the stable homotopy category for us is that the assignment $X\mapsto \SH(X)$ can be upgraded to a functor with a full $6$-functor formalism homotopy invariant $K$-theory resp. motivic cohomology of $X$ can be represented by objects in $\SH(X)$.
+The most important feature of the stable homotopy category for us is that the assignment $X\mapsto \SH(X)$ can be upgraded to a functor with a full $6$-functor formalism, that satisfies homotopy invariance and yields a localization sequence.
+Further, homotopy invariant $K$-theory resp. motivic cohomology of $X$ can be represented by objects in $\SH(X)$.
 Let us quickly recall the $6$-functor formalism for scalloped stacks on the stable homotopy category $\SH$.
 We also recall the comparison with $K$-theory.

 \begin{thm}[ {\cite{KR1}}] For any scalloped stack $X$ there is an $\infty$-category $\SH(X)$ with the following properties \begin{enumerate} \item[(i)] $\SH(X)$ is a stable, presentable, closed symmetric monoidal $\infty$-category.
 The tensor product is colimit preserving and the inner $\Hom$ will be denoted by $\Homline$.
 The $\otimes$-unit will be denoted by $1_{X}$. \item[(ii)] The assignment $X\mapsto \SH(X)$ can be upgraded to a presheaf of symmetric monoidal presentable $\infty$-categories with colimit preserving functors on the site of scalloped stacks